-- Participants are torn between strategies of spending allocation and acknowledge that these are difficult decisions for the Council, but there is a need for a balanced approach to ensure all residents are catered for. - Strategies for dealing with financial pressures centre around: - Prioritise services that benefit the majority of residents and taxpayers, in order to provide an optimum for the majority of residents - Streamline services, though keeping this within the Council powers to ensure value for money and deliver the same outcomes - Help people to help themselves, making them less reliable on public funded services - Increasing council tax, in order to prevent services from being reduced or stopped.
-Yet, there is an expectation to see the results in terms of it going back into local communities. - 7.5 In response to the key messages, the Council is investing an additional £68m in portfolio budgets for 2023/24 (£74m including other operating costs).
-The most significant part of the budget is spent on health and social care services (65% of gross expenditure, excluding dedicated schools grant (DSG)).
-The Council is also continuing to invest in the maintenance of roads and footways, children's services, economic regeneration and waste.
-To assist residents during the cost of living crisis the Council has capped it's increases on fees and charges at almost half the current level of inflation and is not proposing to increase council tax by the maximum 5% allowable by government. - 7.6 This report will also be reviewed by the Corporate Policy and Scrutiny Committee prior to final presentation of the Annual Plan to Full Council on 9th February 2023.
+- Participants are torn between different strategies for allocating resources and acknowledge that these are difficult decisions for ECC - Favoured strategies for dealing with financial pressures centre around: - Helping people to help themselves so they have less reliance on public services - Prioritising spending to protect services for the most vulnerable and those without choice - Streamlining services so we can deliver the same outcomes. - Participants feel decisions around spending allocation should be taken as close to local communities as possible, and prioritise services that benefit the majority of residents and businesses. - 7.5 In response to the key messages, the Council is investing an additional £59m in portfolio budgets for 2024/25 (£61m including other operating costs).
+The most significant part of the budget is spent on health and social care services (64% of gross expenditure, excluding dedicated schools grant (DSG)).
+The Council is also continuing to invest in the maintenance of roads and footways, children's services, economic regeneration and waste. - 7.6 This report will also be reviewed by the Corporate Policy and Scrutiny Committee prior to final presentation of the Annual Plan to Full Council on 13th February 2023.